 The Exceptional Sidekick Service Dogs assists clients in training their own dog to be a service dog.
 Owner Sidekick Training is extremely challenging, requires discipline and commitment; it can also be incredibly rewarding and therapeutic.

 I. Free Online Orientation This online format provides an in-depth understanding of the commitment, dedication, and challenges of an Owner Sidekick Service Dog team.
 Abby Hill, founder and Executive Director, will provide this informative orientation with an honest, forthright discussion of the difficulties and rewards of raising a puppy while also living with a disability.
 You will need to accept that there is a high probability that the dog that you raise will not be comfortable or successful in the job you require.
 There will be time at the end of the 1-hour session to ask all your questions and determine if you are ready to move on to Stage II.
-Orientation now open for registration: Friday, April 24, 2020 12:00PM – 1:00PM – Click Here to Register now!
-Friday, May 22, 2020 12:00PM – 1:00PM – Click Here to Register now!
+Orientation will be starting soon.
+Check back for dates.

 II.
 Initial Application Review, Prospect Identification and Assessments (1) Complete the online application ($15 fee) for review by our Executive Director.
 Upon notification of a favorable application, the next step is to choose a prospect (puppy to train) if you do not already have a dog that you are hoping to train.
 TESSD prefers to guide you in your purchase for your best chance at being successful.
 There is no guarantee that any dog will make it.
 Service dogs can not show any fear or aggression and must show a desire to work.
 (2) We schedule a date to have your dog assessed by The Exceptional Sidekick Service Dog (TESSD) trainers in order to determine suitability for service dog work.
 The fee for this comprehensive assessment is $225.
 Assessment results are reviewed by our Board of Directors for final decision.
 The Board may request that you have an additional Temperament Evaluation by an independent provider or that you purchase a 1-hour private lesson to determine public access training compatibility.